 In part one of this series, we started learning about the tooling support available for Zend Expressive, provided by Zend Expressive Tooling There, we learned how we could use the package to create, register, and deregister middleware, and scaffold new modules.
 However, that's only half of what the package can do.

 Here, in part two, let's learn about the other half, which removes some of the heavy lifting required when migrating Zend Expressive applications from version one to two.

 What are the Differences Between Version One and Two?

 Zend Expressive 2.0 was back in March of this year, and there's a number of changes between it and version one of Zend Expressive.
 These include:

 - http-interop/http-middleware support

 - More development tooling

-Collectively, these changes represent a way of creating more mature — and simpler — applications when developing with Zend Expressive.
+Collectively, these changes represent a way of creating more mature — and more straightforward — applications when developing with Zend Expressive.

 The migration functionality includes the following three commands: